 16. Bozoma St. John

-Bozoma St. John refers to herself as a “badass,” and her marketing career is proof she’s right.
+Bozoma St. John refers to herself as a “badass,” and her career as “the world’s most rockstar marketer” is proof she’s right.
 As the head of music and entertainment marketing for Pepsi, she landed a $50 million deal with Beyoncé.
 As head of global consumer marketing at Apple Music and iTunes, she brought passion to her job, leading a memorable series of ads starring Taraji P. Henson, Mary J. Blige, and Kerry Washington.
-And in June 2020, she was hired as the chief marketing officer at Netflix, where she became the first Black person in the C-suite and is leading a new marketing approach during a huge era for the company.
-And as if being “the world’s most rockstar marketer” weren’t enough: Her memoir, “The Urgent Life,” about surviving the death of her husband and her approach to business, is due out via Viking sometime in 2022.
+And in June 2020, she was hired as the chief marketing officer at Netflix, where she became the first Black person in the C-suite and led a new marketing approach during a huge era for the company.
+While she departed the company in March of 2022, she’s kept busy: Her memoir, “The Urgent Life,” about surviving the death of her husband and her approach to business, is due out via Viking in February 2023.

 “Advice that I have … for Black women, in particular, is that we actually have to own our unique ability and our unique experiences — and tout them.
 I am doing it and I would like the rest of us to continue doing it — to push, push, push — not to subscribe to what has been told to us that we are supposed to look like and behave like, but to really be who we are and therefore, make room for others when it’s their turn.”